OlivierBP/custom-resource-cloudformation/README.md

   * The Lambda Timeout should be set at 10 sec
 * Create a CloudFormation stack from customResource.yaml

-> Tested with Node.js 4.3
+> Tested with Node.js 4.3 for the Lambda function